ni/measurement-plugin-labview/docs/README.md

 ## Introduction

-The LabVIEW MeasurementLink packages enable measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
+The MeasurementLink Services LabVIEW Support packages enable measurement developers to quickly create LabVIEW measurements and run them as a service(gRPC).
 Additionally, `ni-measurement-framework` allows users to interact with measurement services with LabVIEW UI in InstrumentStudio.

 ---